 Main languages: English and Bajan (a local English dialect which can nevertheless be difficult for even native English speakers to understand)

-Tipping: 10 percent of the total bill.
+Tipping: 10 percent of the total bill is customary.

 Time: GMT-4